Contributed by TomGuycott

 Every so often, when Alucard is turned to stone, there is a chance that he will become a giant stone gargoyle.
 This will make him invincible, but of course unable to do anything.

-When inserting the CD into a CD player or PC and you attempt to listen to it, you'll hear a message from Alucard which says;
+When inserting the game disk into a CD player or PC and attempting to listen to it, a message from Alucard can be heard which says:

 "As you can see, this is a PlayStation black disk.
 Cut #1 contains computer data, so please, don't play it.
 But you probably won't listen to me anyway, will you?"

 At the start of the game, Death will take Alucard's equipment.
-If you continue to the Alchemy Laboratory, and then immediately return to the room you met Death, you will be faced with Slogra and Gaibon (the first boss fight).
-As soon as you attack either of them, Gaibon will grab Slogra and fly off, and you'll meet them again in their usual place.
+Continuing to the Alchemy Laboratory, and then immediately returning to the room Alucard met Death, the player will be faced with Slogra and Gaibon (the first boss fight).
+As soon as the player attacks either of them, Gaibon will grab Slogra and fly off, only to be met again in their usual place.